 - In Teenage Mutant Ninja Turtles, the titular reptiles started out as ordinary pet store turtles that were mutated by a chemical that turned them human-sized and anthropomorphic.
 In the original comic, this also happened to Master Splinter, being an ordinary rat who was turned into an anthropomorphic one, but later adaptations had him be a human who was transformed into a giant rat instead.

-- This shows up in the background origin of Marvel Superheroine Tygra.
-Her people were originally ordinary cats uplifted by a wizard in order to be companions for mankind.
+- This shows up in the background origin of Marvel Superheroine Tigra.
+The Cat People were originally ordinary cats uplifted by a wizard in order to be companions for mankind.
 Naturally this went off without a hitch.

 - Professor MacKrill in Help!
 I'm a Fish has a potion that can turn humans into fish, as well as an antidote that can reverse the effect.
 This antidote can also transform realistic-looking fish into cartoony and anthropomorphic versions of themselves, and if too much is consumed, the fish will become a human.
 This is how the villain, a power-hungry pilot fish named Joe, is defeated, as humans cannot breathe underwater.